ADHFMZ7/aShell/README.md

 # A-Shell
 A simple Unix shell

-This is a project to make my own Unix shell.
-My main goal is to get it running vim well.

-I am also creating a [terminal emulator](github.com/adhfmz7/termu)

 ## Ash shell
 The ash shell is a minimal Unix shell that will implement the basic commands such as,
 - running programs